Young driver insurance

 How do insurers judge your driving?

-It's not just a case of keeping your hands at ten and two and shifting smoothly up the gears.
-An insurer will take the following into account when determining if it will reward you for responsible driving.
+It's not just a case of keeping your hands at ten and two and shifting smoothly through the gears.
+An insurer will take the following into account when determining whether it will reward you for responsible driving.

-While your insurer will be following your driving closely, there are relatively few restrictions on when and where you drive but always check before committing to buy a policy.
+While your insurer will be following your driving closely, there tends to be few restrictions on when and where you drive, but always check before committing to buy a policy.

 Quick question